-Beginning July 1, 1982, if your employer adopted a resolution to have your contributions made on a before-tax basis, your contributions have been tax-deferred.
+Since July 1, 1982 (January 1, 1984, if you were a member of the former Law Enforcement Officers' Retirement System), your contributions have been tax-deferred.
 This means your contributions are deducted from your pay before taxes are calculated, and you pay taxes on them when you begin receiving monthly retirement benefits or if you elect a refund of your contributions.
 This is a benefit to you because your current taxable income is lowered and the amount of annual taxes you pay is less than if you made contributions after paying taxes.
-See pages 27-28 for more information about your tax liability on benefits.
+See pages 27 and 28 for more information about your tax liability on benefits.